Zhen-Su/Maze-Hunt/README.md

 In this new `yueyi1` branch, i will merge my networking part into core, namly using LibGDX to implement multiplaye game.

+Here are some classes relates to multiplayer mode :

 ## Objects Package

 The package directory `package com.project.mazegame.objects` contains some of the classes that coordinate with the game network.